mattermost/docs/source/mobile/mobile-overview.rst

 If you need assistance, please reach out using one or more of the following methods.

-- **Community** - Join our Mattermost community and post your specific questions in the `Developers: Mobile <https://community-daily.mattermost.com/core/channels/native-mobile-apps>`__ channel.
+- **Community**: Join our Mattermost community and post your specific questions in the `Developers: Mobile <https://community-daily.mattermost.com/core/channels/native-mobile-apps>`__ channel.
-- **Documentation** - We link to a lot of mobile-specific documentation within this guide, but we encourage you to visit all of our `product documentation <https://docs.mattermost.com/>`__.
+- **Documentation**: We link to a lot of mobile-specific documentation within this guide, but we encourage you to visit all of our `product documentation <https://docs.mattermost.com/>`__.
-- **Forums** - For more troubleshooting help, `open a new topic in our forums <https://forum.mattermost.org/c/trouble-shoot>`__ with steps to reproduce your issue.
+- **Forums**: For more troubleshooting help, `open a new topic in our forums <https://forum.mattermost.org/c/trouble-shoot>`__ with steps to reproduce your issue.
-- **GitHub** - `Visit us on GitHub <https://github.com/mattermost/>`__ to create issues in any of our repositories.
+- **GitHub**: `Visit us on GitHub <https://github.com/mattermost/>`__ to create issues in any of our repositories.
-- **Enterprise Support** - If you're a Mattermost Enterprise Edition subscriber, you may open a support ticket in the `Enterprise Edition Support portal <https://support.mattermost.com/>`__.
+- **Enterprise Support**: If you're a Mattermost Enterprise Edition subscriber, you may open a support ticket in the `Enterprise Edition Support portal <https://support.mattermost.com/>`__.